MicrosoftDocs/OfficeDocs-FastTrack-pr.pt-BR/fasttrack/O365-onboarding-and-migration.md

 ## <a name="core"></a>Serviços básicos

-A integração básica envolve o provisionamento do serviço e a integração de identidade e locatário.
-Também inclui etapas para fornecer uma base para serviços de integração como o Exchange Online, o SharePoint Online e o Skype for Business Online.
-Você e seu Gerente do FastTrack continuam a ser eficazes no planejamento de reuniões de status para avaliar o progresso em relação às metas e determinar a ajuda adicional que você precisa.
+Core onboarding involves service provisioning and tenant and identity integration.
+It also includes steps for providing a foundation for onboarding services like Exchange Online, SharePoint Online, and Skype for Business Online.
+You and your FastTrack Manager continue to have success planning checkpoint meetings to evaluate progress against your goals and determine what further assistance you need.

 ![Etapas da integração básica durante a fase Habilitar_1](media/O365-Onboarding-Enable-Core.png)

 ![Etapas da integração básica durante a fase Habilitar_2](media/204bbb6c-f7fe-4401-aa69-dd828ed44963.png)

 > [!NOTE]
-> WAP significa Web Application Proxy (Proxy de Aplicativo da Web).
-SSL significa Secure Sockets Layer (Camada de Soquetes Seguros).
-SDS significa School Data Sync (Sincronização de Dados Escolares).
-Para saber mais sobre SDS, confira [Bem-vindo ao Microsoft School Data Sync](https://go.microsoft.com/fwlink/?linkid=871480).
+> WAP stands for Web Application Proxy.
+SSL stands for Secure Sockets Layer.
+SDS stands for School Data Sync.
+For more information on SDS, see [Welcome to Microsoft School Data Sync](https://go.microsoft.com/fwlink/?linkid=871480).

 A integração de um ou mais serviços qualificados poderá começar quando a integração básica estiver concluída.

 ## <a name="exchange-online"></a>Exchange Online

-Em relação ao Exchange Online, vamos orientá-lo pelo processo de modo que sua organização fique pronta para usar o email.
-As etapas exatas, de acordo com o ambiente de origem e os planos de migração de email, podem incluir orientações para:
+For Exchange Online, we guide you through the process to get your organization ready to use email.
+The exact steps, depending on your source environment and your email migration plans, can include providing guidance for:
 - Configurar os recursos do EOP (Proteção do Exchange Online) para todos os domínios habilitados para email validados no Office 365.
     > [!NOTE]
     > Seus registros de Troca de Mensagens (Mail Exchange, MX) devem apontar para o Office 365.
 - Configurar o recurso de Proteção Avançada Contra Ameaças do Office 365 (ATP) se ele fizer parte do seu serviço de assinatura.
 Para obter mais informações, confira[Proteção avançada contra ameaças do Office365](#office-365-advanced-threat-protection).
-- Configurar o recurso de DLP (prevenção contra perda de dados) para todos os domínios habilitados para email validados no Office 365 como parte do serviço de assinatura.
-Isso é feito quando seus registros MX apontam para o Office 365.
+- Setting up the data loss prevention (DLP) feature for all mail-enabled domains validated in Office 365 as part of your subscription service.
+This is done once your MX records point to Office 365.
-- Configurar o recurso de OME (Criptografia de Mensagens do Office 365) para todos os domínios habilitados para email validados no Office 365 como parte do serviço de assinatura.
-Isso é feito quando seus registros MX apontam para o Office 365.
+- Setting up Office 365 Message Encryption (OME) for all mail-enabled domains validated in Office 365 as part of your subscription service.
+This is done once your MX records point to Office 365.

 > [!NOTE]
 > O serviço de Replicação de Caixa de Correio (MRS) tenta migrar os emais do Gerenciamento de Direitos de Informação (IRM) da caixa de correio local para a caixa de correio correspondente do Exchange Online.
 A capacidade de ler o conteúdo protegido após a migração depende dos modelos de mapeamento e cópia do cliente dos Serviços Gerenciados por Direitos do Active Directory (AD RMS) para o Serviço de Gerenciamento de Direitos do Azure (Azure RMS).